Ravencentric/ravencentric.github.io/content/projects.md

 [[PyPI]](https://pypi.org/project/myne/)
 [[Docs]](https://ravencentric.cc/myne/)

-I was surprised I couldn't find a library that parsed manga and light novel filenames into structured metadata like title, volume, and chapter.
+Manga and light novel filenames are a mess.
+Well, mostly.
+The big release groups tend to follow pretty consistent naming schemes, but everything else is all over the place, especially Korean manhwa releases.
+There's no anitopy equivalent for manga and light novels, so I ended up writing my own parser to turn them into structured metadata like title, volume, and chapter.

-It's written in Rust with simple Python bindings.
-Under the hood it is entirely regex-based, and if you peek inside you will find some pretty gnarly expressions.
-Manga and light novels do not follow any real naming standard, so everything is based on convention.
-You would be surprised how terrible some of these filenames can get.
+It's a Python library written in Rust, and under the hood it is entirely regex-based.
+It matches the most specific patterns first and removes them from the filename, then moves on to more ambiguous ones.
+Whatever is left at the end is treated as the title.

 The name "myne" comes from the main character of [Ascendance of a Bookworm], who really loves books.
 I'm still pretty proud of that one.

-Despite that, myne has parsed every real-world filename I have thrown at it so far.
+I've used it extensively on real-world files, and it has held up well so far.

 [Ascendance of a Bookworm]: https://j-novel.club/series/ascendance-of-a-bookworm